Braves vs. White Sox Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 87 hits with 17 doubles, two triples, 29 home runs and 54 walks.
-He has driven in 72 runs with one stolen base.
+- Matt Olson has 88 hits with 17 doubles, two triples, 30 home runs and 54 walks.
+He has driven in 76 runs with one stolen base.

-- Olson takes a four-game streak with at least one hit into this one.
-In his last five games he is hitting .316 with a double, a home run, three walks and four RBI.
+- Olson takes a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .350 with a double, two home runs, a walk and eight RBI.

 Olson Recent Games